-The principalduty of every responsible nation is the delivery of sufficient public goods and services that enhance the quality of life of citizens.
+The principalduty of every responsible government is the delivery of sufficient public goods and services that enhance the quality of life of citizens.
 The realization of these duties depends on the quantum of incomegutted by the government via a variety of means.
 Taxation is among the feasible channels of generating.
-When taxes are competently and effectively collected, there will be an upsurge government's earnings and citizens on the other hand will anticipate usage of such income toprovide social facilities that engender the quality of life of citizens.
-However, untrained tax personnel and deceptive activities of tax personnel project immense challenges to revenue generation.
+When taxes are competently and effectively collected, there will be an upsurge government's earnings and citizens on the other hand will anticipate that such incomewill be used for the provision of social facilities that will improve the quality of life of citizens.
+However, untrained tax personnel and deceptive activities of tax personnel pose immense challenges to revenue generation.

-In acknowledgement of government's functions with respect to providing of welfare, a lot nations world over attribute prodigious significance of tax to the fiscal policy of government.
+In acknowledgement of government's functions with respect to providing welfare, a lot nations world over attribute prodigious impact of tax on the economy to the fiscal policy of government.
 To this end, this study is targeted at finding out the causation among economic growth and tax revenue.
-This study adopted ADF and Philips-Perron (PP) unit root test, panel Johansen cointegration test, VAR model, auto regression estimate, impulse response function and pairwise granger.
+This study adopted ADF and Philips-Perron (PP) unit root test, panel Johansen cointegration test, VECM, impulse response function and pairwise granger.
 Stability tests were also performed to ascertain the stability of the variable.
-The outcome the study divulged that first, that there is a no emblematic association between CIT and economic growth in Nigeria.
-This connotes that the Nigerian government is yet to explore this channel of revenue.
+The outcome the study divulged that first, that there is a no emblematic association between Company Income Tax and economic growth in Nigeria.
+This connotes thatthe Nigerian government is yet to explore this channel of revenue.